 The live-action remake of Aladdin had some pretty big shoes to fill.
 The original animated film contributed to the second golden age of animation and helped revitalize the animation studio.
 The animated film has been used countless times in Disney Parks as part of parades, fireworks spectacular, and attractions.

 I thoroughly enjoyed Guy Richie’s version of Aladdin.
 It combines great music and story with comedy for an overall great theatrical experience.
-It followed the same overall story as the animated film with its own unique twists.
-It was also very funny and kept the audience laughing.
+It followed the same overall story as the animated film with its unique twists.
+It was also amusing and kept the audience laughing.

 Mena Massoud and Will Smith make a great duo and compliment each other nicely.
 Will Smith makes the Genie his own by adding his hip-hop style.
 It was a little weird seeing the CGI blue Will Smith Genie, but he spends most of the film disguised as a human, so it’s not that big of a deal.

 Naomi Scott was excellent as Jasmine.
 She has a beautiful voice, which is on full display in her performance of A Whole New World.
 She shines, belting out her lines in Speechless.
 This might be the first time Disney has cast someone as a princess that can handle both the acting and singing required.
 Sorry, Emma Watson.